 Please do not upload to TUbama any files linked to your final thesis (such as programming codes or databases) that in the past were submitted on USB flash drives or CDs.
 The first assessor (reviewer) will tell you where to upload these files as necessary.

 Social Counselling offers students support and advice by phone and email regarding issues such as job loss and financing, right of residence, housing or social security.
 You can also get in touch with the ComeTOgether student team by phone and email.
 Should more personal worries trouble you, please feel free to contact the Psychological Counselling by phone.

 The Financing section of Students Affairs continues to process all BAföG applications and now accepts all required documentation electronically, preferably by email.
 You can contact the Accommodation Service by email and phone, too.

-Written exams of the summer semester and the outstanding written exams of the winter semester will take place while carefully considering all applicable hygiene and distance regulations.
+Written exams of the summer semester will take place while carefully considering all applicable hygiene and distance regulations.
 Planning of examination schedules and locations will be updated continuously.
 Please check TUCaN regularly for updates regarding the exams you registered for.
 Should you not find any exam entries, please contact your Office for Student Affairs.